ojasiiitd/cv2-pong/README.md

 # cv2-pong

-using opencv and pygui tools to create a bot for the [pong game](https://playpong.net/).
+using opencv and pyautogui tools to create a bot for the [pong game](https://playpong.net/).